59-11-4, Kadiyala Venkaiah Street Gayatrinagar Vijayawada - 520008

 Oestrous cycle is regulated by the hypothalamic-pituitary-gonadal axis, which produces hormones.
 The reproductive axis is composed of the hypothalamus, pituitary, and the ovary.

-Last important hormone is prostaglandin F2a(PGF,) which is secreted by the endometrium of the uterus, it affects structures on the ovary, helping to initiate ovulation by causing the demise of the CL, which results in withdrawal of progesterone's negative feedback mechanism.
+Last important hormone is prostaglandin F (PGF ) which is secreted by the endometrium of the uterus, it affects structures on the ovary, helping to initiate ovulation by causing the demise of the CL, which results in withdrawal of progesterone’s negative

 Indications: